 If your kids love to make slime, they will have a blast learning how to make oobleck.
 You only need 2 ingredients and this fun activity also doubles as a really neat science experiment.

 We have a blast creating new things and learning how to make Oobleck did not disappoint.
-This fun activity only requires 2 ingredients and both kids and adults will enjoy it.
+This fun activity only requires 2 ingredients and both kids and adults will enjoy this craft.

 The kids were bored one day and since we already had what we needed in the cabinet, we decided to make it.
 The kids had so much making this and even more fun playing with it.